ellakoa/postcard-poem/content/posts/the-blushing-sun.md

 poem: |-
   Proud to signal the morning ahead
   The sun rises eagerly out of his bed.
-  Clouds hang out a floating drape to cover his modesty as he wakes, but, at times the clouds are off in a dream not a cloud in the sky is to be seen.
+  Clouds usually hang out a floating drape to cover his modesty as he wakes, but, at times the clouds are off in a dream not a cloud in the sky is to be seen.